Frequently Asked Questions

 What are the benefits of ACSS membership?

-We offer three main benefits:
+We offer several main benefits:

 - Targeted OFAC/sanctions training: As a member, you will have access to a library of 30+ on-demand webinars on OFAC and sanctions hosted by ACCS and SanctionsAlert.
 You also have free access to all our live webinars, so you can ask our experts all the questions you wish using the chat function.